chaklam-silpasuwanchai/EEG-Real-Time-Applications/README.md

 3. Long Short-Term Memory Recurrent Neural network
 4. Temporal Convolutional Network

+Things need to take precaution:
+- To get a clean signal, it is important to stay at a location free of electric artifacts.
+When you look at your brain signals using lsl-viewer, it should be around low frequency, around -10 or less.
+If it is more, try make sure your feet/hand is touching the ground and see whether the volts changes.
+Also, if your bluetooth receiver is near the power outlet, it can also increase the frequency significantly.
+Try move to different locations that are free of power influences.
+Last, even your feet/hand is grounded, make sure no electricity is on the ground!, e.g., leaving some plugs on the ground

 ## Topics

 1. **Psychological Experiment**
    1. Run <code>python lsl-stream</code> on the background
    2. Run <code>python lsl-viewer</code> on another tab; brain microvolts should be around -10; make sure you are properly   grounded (you can close after checking)
-   3. Run 2-experiment/Presents-stimuli.ipynb  (do not click space yet)
+   3. Run 2-experiment/offline_experiment.py  (do not click space yet)
    4. Run <code>python lsl-record</code>; it should detect the marker stream from (iii)
    5. Press space bar from (iii)
-   6. Data can be found in 3-analysis/data; Open Analyze-EEG-signal.ipynb for offline analysis
+   6. Data can be found in 3-analysis/data; Open Offline.ipynb for offline analysis
 2. **SSVEP + control  (online)**
    1. Run <code>python lsl-stream</code> on the background
    2. Run <code>python lsl-viewer</code> on another tab to check and then close
-   3. Run 2-experiment/Training.ipynb  (do not click space yet)
+   3. Run 2-experiment/offline_experiment.py  (do not click space yet)
    4. Run <code>python lsl-record</code>; it should detect the marker stream from (iii)
    5. Press space bar from (iii)
    6. Data can be found in 3-analysis/data; Open Offline.ipynb for offline analysis.
-Notice it will save the trained model
-   7. Now, open the 2-experiment/Online.ipynb (do not click space yet)
+Since we are using unsupervised CCA, this file is mainly to  find the optimal parameters when used with online
-   8. run <code> python online-classification.py </code> (make sure you have input the trained model, set hyperparameters)
+   7. run <code> python online_classifier.py </code> (make sure to do this before step 8, or else, no markers stream will be found)
-   9. Spacebar (vii)....it should get the predicted class if the threshold exceeds
+   8. Now, <code> python online_experiment.py </code>
 3. **P300 + speller  (real-time)** (TBD)
 4. **MI + control   (real-time)** (TBD)
 5. **Existing Dataset (probably start with DEAP, and other famous datasets)** (TBD)